mycontroller-org/documentation/content/en/docs/getting-started/install-influxdb.md

 armv6l
 ```
 {{< /alert >}}

-InfluxDB can be installed in different way.
-Here we are focusing to setup it on docker and InfluxDB 1.8.4 version.

 {{< alert title="Note" >}}
 Assuming that you are running all the commands as a `root` user.<br>